jlingford/ddg_rosetta/README.md

 # ensure that pdb file is in pdb_input dir
 # ensure mutations are specified in muts.txt
 # the rosetta is installed under the conda or mamba dir for ddg_rosetta
+# check which of the .yaml config files you want to specify for running rosetta

 # set env
 module purge